 Same counts when you’re looking at color, patterns or fabric.
 Would you wear it at other times?
 What occasions would these be?

 Should you choose black for a first suit?
-It’s definitely the case that a simple classic suit in a dark color is not only the most practical but is also versatile — and will fit with many different shirts, ties and other accessories to create a diverse range of looks.
-Some argue that there are other better first choice colors to consider before black, and that dressing in just a black suit can in many cases make you look a little like a waiter, a funeral director or the people heading to court (who are not the lawyers).
-They argue that the better first choice is navy or charcoal — colors which still fit with almost anything, give off a serious air, but are just a bit less obvious.
+It’s definitely the case that a simple classic suit in a dark color is not only the most practical but is also versatile — and will fit with many shirts, ties and other accessories to create a diverse range of looks.
+Some argue that there are other better first choice colors to consider before black, and that dressing in just a black suit can most times make you look a little like a waiter, a funeral director or the people heading to court (who are not the lawyers).
+They argue that the better first choice is navy or charcoal — colors which still fit with almost anything, give off a serious air, but are less obvious.

 It’s up to you.
-Black can be dressed up with a bright tie and matching pocket square, or worn with a T-shirt for arty types — take either of these routes and you’re sure to avoid being mistaken for the waiter.
+Black can be dressed up with a bright tie and matching pocket square, or worn with a T-shirt for arty types — take either of these routes and you will avoid being mistaken for the waiter.